| ENVIRONMENT |

 Published March 08, 2020

-Each year over 600,000 Sandhill cranes migrate through a 80 mile wide stretch of Nebraska on the Platte River following a corridor they have used for over 10,000 years called the central flyway – a path utilized by cranes, geese, ducks and shorebirds.
+Each year over 600,000 Sandhill cranes migrate through an 80 mile wide stretch of Nebraska on the Platte River following a corridor they have used for over 10,000 years called the central flyway – a path utilized by cranes, geese, ducks, and shorebirds.

 The Central Flyway is a bird migration route that’s shaped much like an hourglass that follows the Great Plains in the United States and Canada.
 The endpoints of the flyway include central Canada and the region surrounding the Gulf of Mexico.
 The migration route narrows considerably in the Platte River and Missouri River valleys of central and eastern Nebraska, which accounts for the high number of bird species found here including the Sandhill crane.

 Stretching from as far south as Mexico to as far north as Siberia, the central flyway is cinched into an 80-mile-wide stretch in the central and western half of Nebraska.
 Ruffly 80 percent of migrating sandhill cranes congregate in parts of this cinch, where they reach their greatest density.

 The flyway is utilized by the birds because there are no mountains or large hills blocking the flyway over its entire length.
 Over the past 10,000 years good sources of water, food, and the cover has existed over its entire length but the future of the Sandhill crane is at risk due to loss of habitat and pollution.
 Only 10 percent of the habitat is now suitable for sandhill cranes according to Bill Taddicken, director of the Iain Nicolson Audubon Center at Rowe Sanctuary in Gibbon.